Piotr1215/terminal-slides-template/slides.md

 ```bash
 ~~~just plantuml components
-There must be empty line between the ~~~.
-It will be overriden by command output. the `components` is the name of plantuml diagram to render.
+It will be overriden by command output. the `components` is the name of PlantUML diagram to render.
 ~~~
 ```